Organic Farm Diary — Records Every Certified Farmer Must Keep

 Source: APEDA Certification Body Guidelines

-Record 5 — Seed Source Proof
+What Is Record 5 — Seed Source Proof?

 NPOP requires farmers to use organic or untreated seeds.
 Keep the invoice or seed packet label for every seed lot you purchase.
 If you save your own seeds, note the source crop, harvest date, and storage method in your diary.
 Treated seeds (coated with fungicides or insecticides) are prohibited — the coating colour is often a giveaway, and inspectors know to check.